yykids/RDS/en/console-guide.md

 * Scale up storage of a DB instance.
 * If Read Only Slave exists, the storage is scaled to the same size of Master.
 * DB instance is restarted.

+### Database File Encryption

+* Files for database where user data is saved, as well as backup files, are encrypted.

+> [For Reference] Since encryption is performed in real time, performance may be degraded for database instances.

+#### Restrictions

+* Database file encryption cannot be enabled for the restoration or replication of instances, for which database file encryption is not enabled.
+* Database file encryption cannot be disabled for the restoration or replication of instances, for which database file encryption is enabled.

 ## Monitor